P

 Most UV lights come with an extension cord (5'-7' in length) that can be used to power the device.
 This is a great option for many because most utility rooms are already equipped with an outlet, so running the cable is fairly straight forward.

 If you are someone who already has enough cords and cables hanging out of the sockets in your home, the best option for you would be to hardwire the UV light into the furnace.
-It can even be wired so that the UV light on turns on when the HVAC unit is running, that way it isn't on all day, everyday.
-With utility bills as high as they are these days, we could all benefit from any extra efficiency in our homes!
+It can even be wired so that the UV light only turns on when the HVAC unit is running, that way it isn't on all day, every day.
+Any extra efficiency in your home is a win on your utility bill.

 UV lights help to kill mold and bacteria, keeping the air clean and fresh.
 However, before you install a UV light, it is important to identify any potential mold growth in your HVAC system.
 This can be done by scheduling a professional HVAC inspection.